Safest Places to Visit in Mexico

 Officials in Mérida have partnered with officials from the United States to reduce violent crime associated with the drug trade.
 As part of the initiative, Mérida participates in the Southern Border Telecommunications Program, which aims to address smuggling and other offenses perpetrated by transnational criminal organizations.
 Mérida has also modernized its infrastructure, making it easier for police officers to address crime.

-Criteria for safe destinations
+Criteria for Safe Destinations

 Additionally, government agencies and law enforcement officials have made great strides in reducing crime rates within Mérida.
-For example, the number of damage to property offenses declined by more than 48% between August 2022 and 2023.
-The homicide rate increased by 15.4% during the same period.
+For example, the number of damage to property offenses declined by more than 6% between September 2023 and September 2024.
+The homicide rate increased by 28.6% during the same period.

-Safety tips for travelers
+Safety Tips for Travelers

 While you're in Mérida, follow these tips to protect your family from criminal activity: